NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

    export KMP_AFFINITY="explicit,proclist=[cpu_id1,cpu_id2,...,cpu_idN]"

 Unfortunately, pinning of threads within MPI processes does not seem to be possible using this option.
-This option would therefore only be of use for job consisting of a single process (with multiple threads).
+It would therefore only be of use for a job consisting of a single process (with multiple threads).

 Some further examples of usage of ``KMP_AFFINITY`` are provided on the website for